1amageek/swift-context-protocol/README.md

 _A distributed context protocol implementation for Swift._

-swift-context-protocol provides a standardized distributed actor interface for working with tools, resources, and prompts in a distributed environment.
-Using Swift's distributed actor model and a WebSocket-based actor system, this package enables you to define and register various processing components—such as tools that perform operations, resources that can be read, and prompts that generate templated outputs—in a type-safe and scalable manner.
+swift-context-protocol is a Swift-based implementation of the Model Context Protocol (MCP) for AI contexts.
+It leverages Swift’s distributed actor model to enable type-safe, asynchronous remote invocation of tools, resources, and prompts.

 ## Features